jprochazk/cbor/README.md

 -   Tags, and the items they represent:
     -   date/time, bignum/bigfloat as byte string, and others
 -   16-bit float (IEEE754 binary16)
+-   Numbers larger than 32 bit (and BigInt)

 These weren't required in my case, but if you need one or more of these features, submit an [issue](https://github.com/jprochazk/cbor/issues), and I'll implement it! :)